raspberrypilearning/amazing-image-identifier/en/step_7.md

 app = Flask(__name__)
 ```

-Flask applications use “routes” to define the URLs of the pages they create.
+Flask applications use **routes** to define the URLs of the pages they create.

 ```python
 @app.route(my_route)